 As one of the most-used tools for CI/CD – not only out of open-source options, but all together – Jenkins tops our list of open-source release management tools.
 Jenkins is highly customizable due to its extensible plugin environment and its integrations with Git source control repositories like GitHub.
 Through a combination of automation, visibility and extensibility, Jenkins helps release managers source the code, organize the release and keep deployments on schedule – all in one single place.

-Stabilize, package, and release code in Subversion, another highly-effective open-source release management tool.
-Subversion is a great DevOps release tool because it helps you coordinate cross-functional teams, manage development branching and organize all of your release schedules and cadences.
+Stabilize, package, configure, and release code in SaltStack, another highly-effective open-source release management tool.
+Although SaltStack isn’t open source in and of itself, it’s built upon Salt, the intelligent IT orchestration automation and configuration platform.
+SaltStack is a great DevOps release tool because it helps you coordinate cross-functional teams, manage development branching, automate testing and deployment, and organize all of your release schedules and cadences.

-CruiseControl is an extensible open-source CI/CD framework, assisting with a number of tasks along the release management process.
+Chef is an extensible open-source CI/CD tool for DevOps and IT operations teams looking to automate and orchestrate releases in nearly any environment – traditional or cloud native.
+Through improved transparency and automation, Chef ensures the security, compliance, speed and reliability of all your applications and infrastructure.
 An easy-to-use web interface allows DevOps teams to keep track of all current and previous release details.
-This way, in one single place, CruiseControl allows teams to maintain a continuous cadence of reliable service releases.
+So, in one single place, Chef allows DevOps and IT teams to configure, orchestrate and maintain a continuous cadence of reliable service releases.

 While open-source release management tools may not be the answer for every team, they can serve as an extremely viable option for a lot of other teams.
 Open-source release management tools and CI/CD software helps you maintain a consistent schedule and pipeline for new releases.
 And, with additional functionality in testing and release automation tools, you can rapidly detect flaws in deployments and iterate to fix incidents before they even occur.